7Brandyn/masterclass_website/README.md

 # masterclass_website
-A redesign task from Masterclass
+A redesign task from Masterclass.